Viktoriia-code/devops-with-kubernetes-2025/the_project/README.md

 # Exercise 1.2 + 1.4 + 1.5 - The project (todo app)

-This is a simple web server application for Kubernetes exercise 1.2 + 1.4.
+This is a simple web server application for Kubernetes exercise 1.2 + 1.4 + 1.5.

 ## Task
-Create a web server that outputs "Server started in port NNNN" when it is started and deploy it into your Kubernetes cluster.
+Make the project respond something to a GET request sent to the / url of the project.

 ## Docker Image

 The Docker image is available at:
 [`https://hub.docker.com/r/vikikone/todo-app`](https://hub.docker.com/r/vikikone/todo-app)

-Tag used: `vikikone/todo-app:v1`
+Tag used: `vikikone/todo-app:v1.5`

 ## Implementation Steps
 1. Created the Node.js app with Dockerfile